 Making mindful choices in certain situations, such as when we’ve come down with the cold or flu, can prove beneficial.
 Ultimately, it’s important to make sure we are consuming enough water.
 Doing so can keep our bodies and their plethora of systems functioning at their prime.

 Q: Is there a specific temperature that evidence has shown to be of utmost benefit to human health?

 A: A specific temperature hasn’t yet been pinpointed.
 However, recent findings recommend drinking water anywhere between 50°F and 72°F for optimal hydration.

 Q: I’m picky about the taste of my water.
 Is there an ideal temperature to keep water from tasting flat or unpalatable?

-A: The Canadian Drinking Water Quality has found that consumers frequently complain about water above 19°C (66°F) on the basis of taste.
+A: The Canadian Drinking Water Quality says that consumers frequently complain about water above 19°C (66°F) on the basis of taste.
 Additionally, water in plumbing systems may begin to taste moldy or earthy if the temperature rises above 16°C (60°F).

 Q: At what temperature does water begin to damage tissues?
 I’m a frequent tea/coffee drinker and don’t want to experience adverse health effects.

 A: Research has found that beverages between 160°F and 185°F can scald and burn significantly.
-This is also the temperature at which teas, coffees, and hot chocolates are served in most dining establishments.
-After analyzing a sample of 300 participants, the same study found 136°F to be the ideal drinking temperature.10 Always exercise caution when drinking hot beverages by allowing them to cool sufficiently before consumption.
+This is also the temperature at which most dining establishments serve teas, coffees, and hot chocolates.
+After analyzing a sample of 300 participants, the same study found 136°F to be the ideal drinking temperature.
+Always exercise caution when drinking hot beverages by allowing them to cool sufficiently before consumption.